 For more information, please see our Tax Freeze and Relief Guide Black and White

 The Tennessee Constitution permits taxing jurisdiction to “freeze” property taxes at current levels for seniors 65+.
 Local governments (county and/or city) can choose to approve the tax freeze for their area.
 There are income limits to qualify.
 Contact your County Trustee’s office for details.
 County Trustee’s office numbers can be found in the Key County Telephone Numbers Chart at the beginning of this chapter.

 Staying at Home: Aging in place

-Aging in place is a term used to describe the situation where a senior lives in the residence of their choice as they age safely and independently.
+Aging in place is a term used to describe the situation where an older adult lives in the residence of their choice as they age safely and independently.
 This includes having any services and supports required as needs change.

-A home can become difficult to maintain or even unsafe, but there are a several options to help seniors stay in the their homes longer.
+A home can become difficult to maintain or even unsafe, but there are a several options to help older adults stay in the their homes longer.